Vision impairment; Impaired vision; Blurred vision

 Vision changes and problems can be caused by many different conditions.
 Some include:

 - Presbyopia -- Difficulty focusing on objects that are close.
-This problem often becomes noticeable in your early to mid-40s.
+This problem often becomes noticeable in your early to mid-40s and is very common.

-- Cataracts -- Cloudiness over the eye lens, causing poor nighttime vision, halos around lights, and sensitivity to glare.
+- Cataracts -- Cloudiness of the eye lens, causing poor nighttime vision, halos around lights, and sensitivity to glare.
 Cataracts are common in older people.

 - Glaucoma -- Increased pressure in the eye, which is most often painless.
 Vision will be normal at first, but over time you can develop poor night vision, blind spots, and a loss of vision to either side.
 Some types of glaucoma can also happen suddenly, which is a medical emergency.